dbohdan/pip-wtenv/README.template.md

 Call `pip_wtenv(*args: str, name: str = "")` with your arguments to pip.
 This will,
 if necessary,
-restart your script in a virtual environment (venv) with the dependencies installed.
+restart the script in a virtual environment (venv).
+Before restarting,
+`pip_wtenv` will:

+- Create the venv
-If the venv has not been initialized,
+  if the venv directory does not exist;
-`pip_wtenv` will create the environment and run the pip command in it before restarting.
+- Upgrade pip,
+  then run it with the specified arguments if the venv directory does not contain a file called `installed`.

-The venv directory is named `.venv.foo.py` by default for `foo.py` and is created in the same directory as `foo.py`.
+The venv directory for `foo.py` is named `.venv.foo.py` by default and is created in the same directory as `foo.py`.
-Pass the argument `name` to use the venv `f".venv.{name}"` instead.
+Pass the argument `name` to use `f".venv.{name}"` instead.
 To update the dependencies,
-delete the venv directory and run the script.
+delete the venv directory before running the script.

 ## License